zed-industries/zed/docs/src/themes.md

 ## Selecting a Theme

-You can see what themes are installed and preview them via the Theme Selector, which you can open from the command palette with "theme selector: Toggle" (bound to `cmd-k cmd-t` on macOS and `ctrl-k ctrl-t` on Linux).
+See what themes are installed and preview them via the Theme Selector, which you can open from the command palette with "theme selector: Toggle" (bound to `cmd-k cmd-t` on macOS and `ctrl-k ctrl-t` on Linux).

 Navigating through the theme list by moving up and down will change the theme in real time and hitting enter will save it to your settings file.